 This allows an application to always be switched on; it will be able to restart by itself.

-The terminal will not need external ignition to be powered up and will be powered up 100% of the time if power is applied.
+The terminal will not need an external ignition to be powered up and it will be powered up 100% time if power is applied.
+An internal LED will light when power is present.